Why ARMAP? What’s in it? How is it different? and more.

 The ARMAP Team

-ARMAP’s web map viewer and data services are a collaborative development effort shared among: Craig Tweedie, a postdoc, and students at the Systems Ecology Lab at the University of Texas at El Paso; Allison Gaylord with Nuna Technologies; and Battelle Arctic Research Operations.
-ARMAP is funded by the National Science Foundation Office of Polar Programs, and provides a real-world test bed for student-driven cyberinfrastructure activities — ranging from systems architecture and programming to application design.
+ARMAP’s web map viewer and data services are a collaborative development effort shared among: Craig Tweedie, a postdoc, and students at the Systems Ecology Lab at the University of Texas at El Paso and Allison Gaylord with Nuna Technologies.
+ARMAP was funded by the National Science Foundation Office of Polar Programs from 2006-2025 but is not currently being maintained.
+The application development provided a real-world test bed for student-driven cyberinfrastructure activities — ranging from systems architecture and programming to application design.

 Technology

 The foundation of ARMAP is a database management system, coupled with web services.
 The web mapping application itself — the ARMAP Viewer — has been developed using ArcGIS Enterprise.
-The viewer draws foremost from the Arctic Research Logistics Support Services (ARLSS) database, maintained by CPS.
+The viewer draws foremost from the National Science Foundation logistics database for the Arctic, maintained by Battelle.
 These data records are released as an XML-based REST web service conforming with an interagency project metadata standard established by the Alaska Data Integration Work Group (ADIwg).
-This service is dynamically ingested into the Viewer, along with project-level, ADIwg-compatible web services developed and maintained by other agencies and organizations (e.g., NSSI, USGS, and more).
+This service is dynamically ingested into the Viewer reflecting updates to field based research efforts across the region.
 Thus, ARMAP is an information system built upon distributed yet interoperable data and services.

 Citation